Ideas for Costumes Based on Dickens' "A Christmas Carol"

 Below are some characters you can choose from for your costume.

-Cast of Characters and Their Defining Characteristics
+Characters and Their Defining Characteristics

 You can dress as Scrooge the business man by wearing a suit.
 However, it is more popular to dress as Scrooge does when the ghosts arrive—in a nightgown and slippers.